-When creating a business with a partner, few entrepreneurs truly understand how that act intertwines the financial positions of the partners, especially when debt is involved.
-No one ever thinks about this when business is going well or at the formation of the partnership, but what happens if your business is performing poorly or your business partner files bankruptcy?
-Where does this leave you?
+When creating a business with a partner, few entrepreneurs truly understand how that act intertwines the financial positions of both partners, especially when debt is involved.
+No one ever thinks about this at the formation of the partnership or while the business is doing well, but what happens if things go south?
+Can your partner’s personal bankruptcy affect your business partnership?

-Many owners create their company, establish partnerships, go to a bank for a loan, and enter the market without further thought.
-Many believe that just incorporating their business protects them from liability (corporate shield) and because their company bylaws state losses are shared among partners, they will not be left with an unfair proportion of the risk associated with the business.
-While incorporating your business does limit some business liability, and a good operating agreement or bylaws can mitigate risks also, what these things often do not prevent is personal bankruptcy filings or how debts are handled if your business partner filed bankruptcy.
+Many owners create their company, establish partnerships, obtain a loan and enter the market without further thought.
+They believe that simply incorporating their business protects them from liability.
+Furthermore, because the company bylaws state that losses are shared among partners, they assume the risks are proportionate.
+While incorporating your business does limit some of your liability, and a good operating agreement helps to mitigate risk, the consequences of filing personal bankruptcy are far too often overlooked, as are plans for how to handle the debt if this occurs.

-Most business owner’s think if you created a 50/50 partnership with someone, obtained a loan that you both guaranteed, and then later down the line your business partner filed bankruptcy, that it shouldn’t affect you.
-That person was supposed to shoulder 50% of the business risk, and their personal guaranty is meant to support 50% of the outstanding loan balance, right?
+A common misconception is that if both partners guarantee a loan and then one partner files bankruptcy, the other partner shouldn’t be affected.
+That insolvent partner was supposed to shoulder 50% of the business risk, and his personal guaranty is meant to support 50% of the outstanding loan balance, right?
 Wrong.

-- Buy out the partner – When your partner files for bankruptcy, their 50% ownership in the company is considered an asset to the bankruptcy estate.
-But a 50% equity position in a privately held company is hard to sell, there just is no market for it unless this is a large company.
-The only logical buyer would be you.
-There might be an excellent opportunity to buy out your partner’s shares for very cheap and get him out of the business.
-You might as well since you are guaranteeing all the debts, right?
+When your partner files for bankruptcy, her 50% ownership in the company is considered an asset to the bankruptcy estate.
+But a 50% equity position in a privately held company is hard to sell; there just is no market for it—unless yours is a very large company.
+Therefore, the only logical buyer is you.
+This is an excellent opportunity to buy out your partner affordably and get him out of the business cleanly.

-- Loan Modification – If the underlying business is still profitable despite the bankruptcy of the business partner, you can apply for a loan modification to change the terms and conditions of the loan, removing the previous partner all together and assuring the loan gets called into default.
+If your business is profitable, you can apply for a loan modification.
+This will change the terms and conditions of the loan, allowing you to avoid defaulting and removing your partner from the loan altogether.

-- Debt Workout – If the business is struggling to honor the debt payments or is in default at the time of the bankruptcy filing, a debt workout could strip the debt from the business and allow you to settle your outstanding personal guaranty as well.
+If your business is struggling to honor its debt payments or is in default at the time of your partner’s bankruptcy filing, our business debt elimination services can help strip the debt from your company as well as allowing you to settle your outstanding personal guaranties.

-- File Bankruptcy – If the business is not able to honor the debt payments and is not a suitable candidate for a workout, you as the remaining partner can file bankruptcy and wind down the company.
-The business will get liquidated, and your personal guaranty will be discharged (assuming you have no assets).
+If you’re unable to honor your debt payments and are not a suitable candidate for a debt workout, you can file bankruptcy and wind down the company.
+The business will get liquidated, and your personal guaranties will be discharged (assuming you have no assets).
 However, before filing bankruptcy, it is advised that you meet with a local bankruptcy attorney to assess the risks of bankruptcy.
 Filing for bankruptcy may result in the loss of some or all of your personal assets.

 Remember, no one plans to file bankruptcy.
 When starting a partnership, it is impossible to account for all possibilities that may result in one or more of the partners filing for personal bankruptcy protection.
-Personal credit card debt, medical bills, underwater real estate, other failed business loans, and divorce are all possible and shared reasons for someone to file bankruptcy—and none of them have to do with the ongoing relationship you and your partner have.
-Understanding this and understanding your options can allow you to create a plan for such an event which assures your survival and the protection of your business and personal assets.
+Personal credit card debt, medical bills, underwater real estate and divorce are all possible reasons for someone to file bankruptcy—and none of them have to do with the ongoing relationship you and your partner have.
+Understanding this as well as your options can allow you to create a plan that ensures your survival and the protection of your business and personal assets.